costagabbie/dosfetch/README.md

 # dosfetch
-My newbie take on a fetch program, but for real mode DOS.
+My newbie take on a fetch program, but for DOS.

 ## Compiling
 I used DJGPP on DOSBOX and compiled with `gcc dosfetch.c -O2 -o dosfetch`